Disadvantages of knee sled prostheses – When is it not worth using?

 ENDOPROTHETICUM Rhein-Main / Prof. Dr. med.
 KP Kutzner

-Indication limits of the partial knee
+Indication limits of the sled prosthesis

 Sliding prostheses are only suitable for patients whose knee osteoarthritis is limited to a single compartment area, usually the inside.
 However, if there is advanced cartilage wear in several areas of the knee, a complete joint replacement (total endoprosthesis) is more suitable.
 In addition, the cruciate ligaments must be functional as they ensure the stability of the knee.
 If there is ligament instability or a knee misalignment that cannot be corrected, partial joint replacement is not recommended.

-Risks and disadvantages of the partial knee
+Risks and disadvantages of the sled prosthesis

 • Higher revision rate: Studies show that sled dentures require revision more frequently than complete dentures.
 The reason is often insufficient indication or problems with the remaining natural knee joint, which can continue to wear out.